rke12/poppulo-task/part1.md

 http://dummy.restapiexample.com/

-This document outlines an evaluation of the API tested, what was tested and how it was tested, and a retropective of the design and implementation of the API which includes how the team could of handled this project to result with a better and more usable service as well as how it should be tested as a team going forward.
+This document outlines an evaluation of the API tested, what was tested and how it was tested, and a retrospective of the design and implementation of the API which includes how the team could have handled this project to result with a better and more usable service as well as how it should be tested as a team going forward.

 ---
 ## Evaluation of the quality of the API

----
 This is not a well designed or implemented API, in my opinion.
 It is inconsistent in successfully returning users, the data returned is inconsistent too.
 For example, when trying to return a specific Employee entry based on the ID given, you would be inconsistently thrown a 429 Error of 'too many requests'.
 This shows that the API itself is not stable and could not really be relied on to consistently pull specific data from.

 As well as that, when you use a GET request to pull a specific employee, depending on the ID used, the data returned displays as NULL.
 However if you use the same ID number to update that record you are returned the correct data that was just sent in the PUT request.
 There are many reasons why this could be, it might be that data is not mapped correctly or there are some other measure(s) in place.